joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/21/world/asia/taiwan-fire-ghost-building-suspect.html?searchResultPosition=6

 **Augmented Reality Theater Takes a Bow.
 In Your Kitchen.**\
-`The Interactive Storytelling Studio at the National Theater in London is using technology to bring a miniature musical to viewers’ homes.
+`The Immersive Storytelling Studio at the National Theater in London is using technology to bring a miniature musical to viewers’ homes.
 It’s one of several high-tech British projects pushing dramatic boundaries.`\
 https://nytimes.com/2022/01/21/theater/national-theater-immersive-storytelling-studio-all-kinds-of-limbo.html?searchResultPosition=7

 **How Much Stock Is Too Much in Retirement?**\